How to Use Redux Middleware to Better Control Your Data and Write Cleaner Code

 );

-function, which allows you to access the current state of Redux.
+Notice how the sentryLogMiddleware function takes in the getState() function, which allows you to access the current state of Redux.

-line, the action would not ultimately change state.
+Furthermore, if we did not include the return next(action) line, the action would not ultimately change state.
 This is because each middleware layer basically must continue the chain of events for Redux.
 If your middleware does not, ultimately your global state will not change.

 Conclusion